-- You purpose is tested and should be applied in every decision, and it specially counts on decisions where not living your purpose would be so much easier, cheaper or take less time and energy.
+- Your purpose is tested and should be applied in every decision, and it especially counts on decisions when not living according to your purpose would be so much easier, cheaper or take less time and energy.

 - You must live your purpose from the inside out.

 - “People need to believe and be deeply committed to the purpose, and those commitments need huge amounts of deposits in the brand, the values and the culture.”

 A few interesting videos and articles about Airbnb’s new brand